 But it didn’t take long for Terry Hanley’s top local rock band, Boston’s own Aerosmith, to find Jack.
 Once they did, he soon found himself repairing all of the band’s on-stage amplifiers.
 Soon after, working in conjunction with a brilliant Audio Design Engineer named Walter Link, Jack found himself building much of Aerosmith’s custom designed stage gear, some of which, according to sources within today’s regularly touring Aerosmith organization, is still being used out on the road today.

 Sometimes, after working in Terry Hanley’s headset shop all day, Jack would be allowed the “privilege” of helping Terry’s sound crews carry sound systems in and out of Boston’s legendary rock club, The Rat, where he learned how to work with upcoming professional talent such as The Dead Boys, The Pretenders, Blondie, and The Ramones, to name just a few.
-He also frequented the small, but also legendary Boston club Cantone’s where he first met and provided sound for many upcoming Boston favorites, bands such as The Real Kids, The Nervous Eaters, Tracks, Baby’s Arm, The Lyres, The Inflicktors, Human Sexual Response, Unnatural Axe, Le Pest, Mission of Burma, The Stompers, Thrills, The Neighborhoods, and other local greats who went on to national or international success.
+He also frequented the small, but also legendary Boston club Cantone’s where he first met and provided sound for many upcoming Boston favorites, bands such as The Real Kids, The Nervous Eaters, Tracks, Baby’s Arm, The Lyres, The Inflicktors, The Destroyed, Human Sexual Response, Unnatural Axe, Le Pest, Fighter, Mission of Burma, The Stompers, Thrills, The Neighborhoods, and other local greats, several of whom went on to national or international success.

 After a short stint as “Hometown Tech” for Tom Scholz and the band Boston, Jack moved on to a different corporation, dbx and their R&D Department.
-There he helped design and built the original breadboard prototypes of the dbx models 160x and 166 compressor / limiters, as well as the 900 Series of small modular signal processors found in many of today’s top recording studios.
+There, working with a very sharp recording engineer turned design engineer named Joe Lemanski, Jack helped design and built the original breadboard prototypes of the dbx models 160x and 166 compressor / limiters, as well as the 900 Series of small modular signal processors still found in many of today’s top recording studios.